-Note that these time frames for disbursing to the student’s account (or directly to the student or parent) are different than those for paying FSA credit balances.
-As explained later in this chapter, a school generally has 14 days to pay an FSA credit balance to the student or parent, unless it has written permission to hold the credit balance.
+Note that these time frames for disbursing to the student’s account (or directly to the student or parent) are different than those for paying Title IV credit balances.
+As explained later in this chapter, a school has 14 days to pay a Title IV credit balance to the student or parent, unless it has written permission to hold the credit balance.

 (These rules apply to the FWS program as well.)

 It is important to define the date of disbursement because several regulatory requirements are based on that date.
-For instance, you must disburse an FSA credit balance to a student no later than 14 days after the date it was created or no later than 14 days after the first day of class, and you must notify a student of a loan disbursement within a time frame related to the date of that disbursement.
+For instance, you must disburse a Title IV credit balance to a student no later than 14 days after the date it was created or no later than 14 days after the first day of class, and you must notify a student of a loan disbursement within a time frame related to the date of that disbursement.

 The date of disbursement also determines when the student becomes an FSA recipient with all the rights and responsibilities of an FSA recipient.
-For example, when FSA loan funds are disbursed to a recipient, the student or parent assumes responsibility for the loan and has the right to cancel all or a portion of the loan.
+For example, when Direct Loan funds are disbursed to a recipient, the student or parent assumes responsibility for the loan and has the right to cancel all or a portion of the loan.